Follow these steps to pinpoint the problem

 USB is an extensively adopted technology that allows us to plug lots of devices into our computers every day.
 Although it’s quite easy to set up, sometimes it’s not all plug and play.
 What do you do when your USB drive is not showing up?

 This can be caused by several different things such as a damaged or dead USB flash drive, outdated software and drivers, partition issues, wrong file system, and device conflicts.
 Other causes like faulty hardware, dead system controller or USB ports require professional assistance from your device manufacturer or a certified computer technician.

 While it’s not easy to pinpoint the exact reason why your computer won’t recognize the USB stick, you can work through various possible solutions until it works again.

 We’ve rounded up some effective solutions that can work when you’re experiencing USB connection issues.
 Most of these also apply to different devices such as disk drives, mice, video game controllers, and more, which require a connection via USB.

-Also, check out our quick YouTube video above where we go through some of the solutions down below.
+Also, check out our short YouTube video where we go through some of the solutions down below.
 If you’re getting a USB Device not Recognized error, we have a solution for that too, so check out the link.